 “Intel is in a bit of trouble,” he said.

-He said that their success in the data centre market will foster interest in an acquisition and that Broadcom's attempted acquisition of Qualcomm demonstrates a sphere where it is certainly possible.
+He said that their success in the data center market will foster interest in an acquisition and that Broadcom's attempted acquisition of Qualcomm demonstrates a sphere where it is certainly possible.